Warum Pflanzen glücklich machen. Die Psychologie dahinter

 A stylish appearance with air-purifying superpowers.
 Ideal for minimalist interiors – and for people who like to look at plants but don't want to water them constantly.

-Green also works in small doses
+Green works even in small doses

 Also: Choose your favorite plant, place it where you see it often – and let the greenery work for you.